minetest-mods/mtg_i18n/README.md

 # Minetest Game Internationalization Mod
-MTG 0.5.0-dev (2017-08-28), License: MIT (code), CC 0 (translations)
+MTG 5.0.1 (2017-08-28), License: MIT (code), CC 0 (translations)

 ## Description
 A Minetest mod adding translations to the default game of Minetest.
-You just have to install the [intllib](https://github.com/minetest-mods/intllib/) mod and enable both in your world and all item descriptions will be translated into your system's language (or language set in your Minetest settings), but of course only as long your language is supported.
+You just have enable both in your world and all item descriptions will be translated into your system's language (or language set in your Minetest settings), but of course only as long your language is supported.